SoftUni-Internal/interactive-content/EN/00-Syntax-Functions-Statements/05-Summary.md

 - You can change the type of a variable or add new properties/methods while the program is running

 - Data types can be primitive or reference data types:
-    - Primitive types store the value directly
+    - primitive types store the value directly
-    - Reference types store a reference to a memory location
+    - reference types store a reference to a memory location

 - Declaring variables using `let`, `const`, `var`: